scalar-labs/scalar-kubernetes/docs/ProductionChecklistForScalarDBCluster.md

 ### Deployment of client application with `direct-kubernetes` client mode

-If you use the [`direct-kubernetes` client mode](https://github.com/scalar-labs/scalardb-cluster/blob/main/docs/developer-guide-for-scalardb-cluster-with-java-api.md#direct-kubernetes-client-mode), you have to deploy your client application on the same Kubernetes cluster as ScalarDB Cluster deployment.
+If you use [`direct-kubernetes` client mode](https://github.com/scalar-labs/scalardb-cluster/blob/main/docs/developer-guide-for-scalardb-cluster-with-java-api.md#direct-kubernetes-client-mode), you must deploy your client application on the same Kubernetes cluster as the ScalarDB Cluster deployment.

-And, you must deploy additional Kubernetes resources to make your client application work properly.
+Also, when using `direct-kubernetes` client mode, you must deploy additional Kubernetes resources to make your client application work properly.
 For details, see [Deploy your client application on Kubernetes with `direct-kubernetes` mode](https://github.com/scalar-labs/helm-charts/blob/main/docs/how-to-deploy-scalardb-cluster.md#deploy-your-client-application-on-kubernetes-with-direct-kubernetes-mode).

 ### Transaction handling